 Much of what an OT does involves educating patients, family members, and caregivers—so it’s vital that OTs understand how to effectively communicate and educate.

 Lastly, a good OT should be able to work collaboratively with others on a multidisciplinary team.
-Much of an OT’s work involves providing holistic perspective on what a patient truly wants out of the recovery process—thus, being able to effectively communicate patients’ and family members’ needs and goals to a number of medical providers is essential.
+Much of an OT’s work involves providing a holistic perspective on what a patient truly wants out of the recovery process—thus, being able to effectively communicate patients’ and family members’ needs and goals to a number of medical providers is essential.

-Should you become an occupational therapist (OT)?
+Should YOU become an occupational therapist (OT)?